Chii1-chips/Chii1-chips/README.md

 - I loves chips!
 - I especially love splatoon.
 (Not to brag, but errrm, I have all of the splatoon manga series, and I have both splatoon two and splatoon three!!1)
 - I love CROB!
 (My favorite cookies are Lemon Cookie, Chess Choco Cookie, and Butter Pretzel Cookie)!
 - I love to draw a ton.
-My ibispaint page if you want to check some of my art/animations out! ;; https://ibispaint.com/artist4/5138878409038871/?type=illust&sort=new
+My ibispaint page is below if you want to check it out! ^^
 - I LOVE I LOVE I LOVE CATS I LOVE CATS SM!!!!!
 AAA!!! ><
 - Dandy's world
 - Kagemine Len and Rin!